BRG-teaching/CSDI_2022/course-material/v.-rhinovault-2/tutorial-5/_tutorial-5.md

 <figure><img src="../../../.gitbook/assets/rv2_installRV2_init.png" alt=""><figcaption><p>Screen capture of the RV2 init window</p></figcaption></figure>

-## 1 Simple Shell Formfinding from Lines
+## 1 Formfinding of a Shell from Lines

 Let's start with the simplest workflow for using RV2, where we will make a simple shell supported at all its boundaries.
 In RV2, a **Pattern** is a collection of lines that define the topology of the form diagram.
 For this example we will use a simple grid of lines.